Alfred Hsing: Business career

 After graduating from UCLA with a degree in economics, Computer Specialization, and minor in East Asian Languages, Hsing began work at Big 4 accounting firm KPMG.
 After gaining professional experience at KPMG, Hsing moved on to get a job in finance at City National Bank.
 In 2009, he quit his job to focus on training for the World Wushu Championships.

-Acting career
+Film career

 Hsing has appeared on TV shows and films such as Ready Player One, HBO's Silicon Valley, NCIS: LA, CSI: NY, The Last Ship, Spike TV's Deadliest Warrior, and even in a Bollywood movie called Aakhari Decision.

 Hsing has worked with Jet Li in The Sorcerer and the White Snake, Stephen Chow (whom he interviewed for MTV for the release of Kung Fu Hustle), MMA star Cung Le (whom he interviewed at the LA film festival for Bodyguards and Assassins), and Jackie Chan, whom he worked for as part of the Jackie Chan stunt team on Dragon Blade and demoed for at the premiere of The Spy Next Door.